mauritiusdadd/python-specex/docs/tutorials/tut_01_extract_spectra.rst

 Run specex with a catalog file
 ------------------------------

 Specex can extract spectra from the datacube using the positions from a catalog.
 The catalog file is specified using the parameter ``--catalog`` and, optionally, its format can be set using ``--cat-format``.
 Spectra can be extracted using different strategies that are be set using the parameter ``--mode``.
 The simplest mode uses a circular aperture of fixed diamerer that can be set using the parameter ``--aperture-size``.
-For example, to extract the spectra using a fixed aperture of 0.8" of diamerer we can use the command
+For example, to extract the spectra using a fixed aperture of 0.8" of diameter we can use the command

 .. code-block:: bash